-Raymond James & Associates, Inc. (the "Underwriter") hereby offers to enter into this Bond Purchase Agreement (the "Bond Purchase Agreement") with the Agoura Hills Improvement Authority (the "Authority"), a joint exercise of powers entity duly organized and existing under the laws of the State of California (the "State"), and the City of Agoura Hills (the "City"), a municipal corporation duly organized and existing under the laws of the State, which upon written acceptance of this offer will be binding upon the Authority and the City on or before 11:59 p.m., California time, on the date hereof, and, if not so accepted, will be subject to withdrawal by the Underwriter upon notice delivered to the Authority and the City at any time prior to the acceptance hereof by the Authority and the City.
+Raymond James & Associates, Inc. (the "Underwriter") hereby offers to enter into this Bond Purchase Agreement (the "Bond Purchase Agreement") with the Agoura Hills Improvement Authority (the "Authority"), a joint exercise of powers entity duly organized and existing under the laws of the State of California (the "State"), and the City of Agoura Hills (the "City"), a municipal corporation duly organized and existing under the laws of the State, which upon written acceptance of this offer will be binding upon the Authority, the City, and the Underwriter.
+This offer is made subject to the written acceptance of the Authority and the City on or before 11:59 p.m., California time, on the date hereof, and, if not so accepted, will be subject to withdrawal by the Underwriter upon notice delivered to the Authority and the City at any time prior to the acceptance hereof by the Authority and the City.